BenjaminAdams/Swashbuckle-blue/README.md

 * Seamless integration of swagger-ui
 * Reflection-based Schema generation for describing API types
 * Extensibility hooks for customizing the generated Swagger doc
-* Extensibility hooks for customizing the swagger-ui
 * Out-of-the-box support for leveraging Xml comments
 * Support for describing ApiKey, Basic Auth and OAuth2 schemes ... including UI support for the Implicit OAuth2 flow

-**\*Swashbuckle 5.0**

-Swashbuckle 5.0 makes the transition to Swagger 2.0.
-The 2.0 schema is significantly different to its predecessor - 1.2 and, as a result, the Swashbuckle config interface has undergone yet another overhaul.
-Checkout the [transition guide](#transitioning-to-swashbuckle-50) if you're upgrading from a prior version.

 ## Getting Started ##